origranot/reduced.to/README.md

 ## How Does It Work?

-Simply copy and paste a url and click shorten url!
-And now you have a shortened version of that url.
+Simply copy and paste a URL into the provided area.
+Then click shorten URL!
+Your URL has now been shortened!

 ### About: